Cosentyx (secukinumab) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) to treat:

 Cosentyx is approved to treat moderate to severe plaque psoriasis in adults and children ages 6 years and older.
 The condition is considered moderate to severe if it covers 3% or more of your body.
 For reference, 1% of your body is about the size of your hand (five fingers and palm).

-You must be able to have phototherapy or systemic therapy.
+You must be able to have phototherapy or systemic therapy to have Cosentyx treatment.
 With phototherapy, light treats psoriasis plaques.
 Systemic therapy works in your whole body to stop the formation of plaques.

 Cosentyx is also approved to treat active psoriatic arthritis.
 When the condition is “active,” you currently have symptoms.
-For this use, the drug can be prescribed for adults and children ages 2 years and older.
+Doctors can prescribe the drug for adults and children ages 2 years and older with this condition.

-Clinical trials have shown Cosentyx to be effective for treating psoriasis, including plaque psoriasis and psoriatic arthritis.
+Clinical trials have shown that Cosentyx effectively treats psoriasis, including plaque psoriasis and psoriatic arthritis (PsA).

 For treating plaque psoriasis, researchers looked at adults with moderate to severe plaque psoriasis.
 The researchers gave them either Cosentyx or a placebo (treatment with no active drug).
 In 12 weeks, more adults who received Cosentyx reported that their symptoms eased than adults who received a placebo.

-Researchers also compared Cosentyx with a placebo for treating psoriatic arthritis in adults.
+Researchers also compared Cosentyx with a placebo for treating PsA in adults.
 After 16 weeks, more adults who received Cosentyx reported that their symptoms eased than people who received a placebo.

 To learn about Cosentyx’s effectiveness in children, see the drug’s prescribing information.
 Or talk with your child’s doctor.